louischatriot/nedb/README.md

 // Persistent datastore
 var Datastore = require('nedb')
   , db = new Datastore({ filename: 'path/to/datafile' });

+// Persistent datastore for a Node Webkit app called 'nwtest'
+// For example on Linux, the datafile will be ~/.config/nwtest/nedb-data/something.db var Datastore = require('nedb')
+  , db = new Datastore({ filename: 'something.db', nodeWebkitAppName: 'nwtest' });

 db.loadDatabase(function (err) {    // Callback is optional
   // err is the error, if any
 });